-6 It is significant to note here that Marxists were unable to come up with their own measures for capital based on labour values, primarily due to the hurdle of reducing concrete to abstract was forced, for lack of alternative, to fall back on the 'reality' of capital goods, that, in his words, 'can after all be grasped, touched, and unequivocally defined' (1985: Vol 2, p.
-242).
+5 It is significant to note here that Marxists were unable to come up with their own measures for capital based on labor values, primarily due to the hurdle of reducing concrete to abstract labor without relying on wages.
+And, so, in their empirical work they continue to use the official, neoclassical statistics, complete with its utilitarian, nondialectical biases.

 Is there a solution?
-Can power be incorporated into the Marxist and neoclassical 'definitions' of capital?
-In our view, the answer is negative.
-Political economy, both mainstream and radical, has been deeply influenced by the mechanical worldview of Kepler, Galileo, Hobbes, Locke, Hume, Leibniz, and, above all, Newton.
-Following Newton, the basic governing 'mechanism' of political economy is 'equilibrium' (and its deviant, 'disequilibrium').
-Equilibrium, in turn, requires a common unit, an underlying, immutable 'substance' that everything else is made of.
-In the physical world this basic unit is hydrogen; in the economy, it is 'abstract labour' or 'utility.'
+Can power be incorporated into the Marxist and neoclassical definitions of capital?
+In our view, the answer is "no." Political economy, both mainstream and radical, has been deeply influenced by the mechanical worldview of Kepler, Galileo, Hobbes, Locke, Hume, Leibniz, and, above all, Newton.
+Following Newton, political economy is seen as a "mechanism" governed by the tendency toward "equilibrium" (and its deviant, "disequilibrium").
+Equilibrium, in turn, requires a common unit, an underlying, immutable "substance" that everything else is made of.
+In the physical world this basic unit is hydrogen; in the economy, it is "abstract labor" or "utility."

-Thus, when Milton Friedman declares that 'there is no such thing as a free lunch,' he simply echoes Antoine Lavoisier, the eighteenth century French tax collector who invented the Law of Conservation of Matter.
-With this Law in mind, political economists, both Marxist and neoclassical, came to believe that there was 'intrinsic equivalence' in production and exchange.
-Abstract labour and utility, like all 'matter,' could neither disappear into nor be created out of thin air.
-For Marx, who approached the process from the input side, the commodity's value was transformed labour: the live 'abstract labour' expended in producing the capital 'reappeared' as dead 'abstract labour' in the newly produced capital.
-Similarly for the neoclassicists, who view the process from the output side: as the quantity of capital depreciates, the lost utils 'resurface' in the goods and services being produced.7
+Thus, when Milton Friedman declares that "there is no such thing as a free lunch," he echoes Antoine Lavoisier, the eighteenth-century French tax collector who invented the Law of Conservation of Matter.
+With this Law in mind, political economists, both Marxist and neoclassical, came to believe that there was "intrinsic equivalence" in production and exchange.
+Abstract labor and utility, like all matter, could neither disappear into nor be created out of thin air.
+For Marx, who approached the process from the input side, the commodity's value was transformed labor: the live abstract labor socially necessary to produce the capital reappeared as dead abstract labor in the newly produced capital.
+Similarly for the neoclassicists, who view the process from the output side: as the quantity of capital depreciates, the lost utils resurface-albeit suspended until they are consumed-in the goods and services being produced.6

-The answer of both theories to the question 'what is capital?' lies in this transformation.
-In both cases, the pecuniary appearance of capital is merely the mirror image of its 'material' substance, made of utils or abstract labour.
-The 'financial' liabilities on the right-hand side of the balance sheet derive their value from - and in final analysis, are equivalent to - the 'productive' assets on the left-hand asset.
+The answer of both theories to the question "what is capital?" lies in this transformation.
+In both cases, the pecuniary appearance of capital is merely the mirror image of its material substance, made of utils or abstract labor.
+The financial liabilities on the right-hand side of the balance sheet derive their value from-and in the final analysis, are equivalent to-the productive assets on the left-hand side.

 This belief makes it clear why both definitions of capital have to exclude power.
-Given that the institutions of power are qualitative, not quantitative, and since power is considered external to the productive substance of capital, it follows that power can only be 'related' to capital, from the 'outside'.
+Given that the institutions of power are qualitative, not quantitative, and since power is considered external to the productive substance of capital, it follows that power can only be "related" to capital from the "outside."
 It can never make it into its basic definition.